-The offline upgrade process requires you to shutdown all the applications and then the entire Couchbase Server cluster.
-You can then perform the upgrade the software on each machine, and bring your cluster and application back up again.
+The offline (or in-place) upgrade process requires you to shutdown all the applications using the cluster, and the entire Membase Server or Couchbase Server cluster.
+With the cluster switched off, you can then perform the upgrade process on each of the nodes, and bring your cluster and application back up again.

-It is also important that your disk write queue ( Section 10.4, “Disk Write Queue” ) has been completely drained before shutting down the cluster service.
+It's important to ensure that your disk write queue ( Section 11.3, “Disk Write Queue” ) has been completely drained before shutting down the cluster service.
 This will ensure that all data has been persisted to disk and will be available after the upgrade.
-It is a best practice to turn off the application and allow the queue to drain before you upgrade.
-It is also a best practice to perform a backup of all data before you upgrade
+It is a best practice to turn off the application and allow the queue to drain prior to beginning the upgrade.

 To upgrade an existing cluster using the offline method:

-Shut down your application, so that no requests go to Couchbase Cluster.
-You can monitor the activity of your cluster by using Couchbase Web Console.
+Turn off your application, so that no requests are going to your Membase Cluster.
+You can monitor the activity of your cluster by using the Administration Web Console.

-The cluster now needs to finish writing information to disk.
-This will ensure that when you restart your cluster, all of your data can be brought back into the caching layer from disk.
-You can do this by monitoring the Disk Write Queue in Web Console.
-The disk write queue should reach zero; this means no data remains to be written to disk.
+With the application switched off, the cluster now needs to complete writing the information stored out to disk.
+This will ensure that when you cluster is restarted, all of your data remains available.
+You can do this by monitoring the Disk Write Queue within the Web Console.
+The disk write queue should reach zero (i.e. no data remaining to be written to disk).

-Couchbase Server starts automatically on each node as you perform the upgrade.
+Couchbase Server should be started automatically on each node as you perform the upgrade.

-As the cluster warms up, you can monitor the status of the warmup process to determine when you can switch on your application.
-See Section 10.3, “Monitoring startup (warmup)” .
+As the cluster is warming up again, you can monitor the status of the warmup process to determine when you can switch on your application.
+See Section 11.2, “Monitoring startup (warmup)” .

-Once the cluster finishes warmup, you can re-enable your application on the upgraded cluster.
+Once the cluster has been started up again, you can re-enable your application on the upgraded cluster.